 Peter Stolypin was born on April 2 of the year 1862 in Dresden, where his mother was visiting.
 This is rarely remembered, but he was Mikhail Lermontov’s second cousin — his grandfather, Dmitri Alekseevich Stolypin, and the poet’s grandmother, Elizaveta Alekseevna Stolypin, were siblings.
 His father, Arkady Dmitrievich, became famous for his heroic participation in the defense of Sevastopol, served as governor of Eastern Rumelia after the Russian-Turkish war of 1876 – 1877.
 Mother, Natalya Mikhailovna, was the daughter of Mikhail Dmitrievich Gorchakov, who commanded the troops in the Crimea in the last period of the Crimean War.
 In a word, the boy was in a sense condemned to make a public career.

-The family moved frequently, and Peter studied at the gymnasium first in Vilna and then in Orel.
-After graduating from high school he entered the natural department of the Faculty of Mathematics and Physics of St. Petersburg University.
-He married for the man of his environment unusually early - in 22, as a result of the tragic and romantic stories: his elder brother Mikhail was killed in a duel and on his deathbed bequeathed his brother to marry his bride Olga Neidgardt, who was maid of honor under Empress Maria Feodorovna.
-Olga (who, by the way, was Suvorov's great-granddaughter) was three years older than Peter, but the marriage was successful: she lived with him until his death and bore him six children.
+The family often moved, and Peter studied at the gymnasium first in Vilna, and then in Orel.
+After graduating from high school, he entered the natural department of the Faculty of Physics and Mathematics of St. Petersburg University.
+He married a man of his environment unusually early - in the 22 of the year, as a result of a tragic and romantic story: his elder brother Mikhail was killed in a duel and bequeathed to his brother to marry his bride Olga Neydgardt, who was a maid of honor under Empress Maria Fedorovna.
+Olga (who, by the way, was Suvorov’s great-granddaughter) was three years older than Peter, but the marriage was successful: she lived with him until his death and gave birth to six children.

 After graduating from university, Peter Arkadyevich was enlisted in the service of the Department of Agriculture and Rural Industry of the Ministry of State Property, and after a few years he was appointed leader of the nobility of the Kovno district and chairman of the Kovno congress of conciliators.
 In the Kovno province, he will live 14 for years, and it is at this time that he will acquire important work experience with the peasants - working, among other things, on increasing yields and introducing new varieties of grain crops.